 The South Korean economy is categorized as a mixed economy that has grown quickly.
 This result was hugely influenced by Korea’s Chaebol companies and their export-oriented economic strategy.
 Several sectors contribute to the South Korean economy’s growth up to the present, namely electronic, automobile, shipbuilding, construction, mining, and tourism.

-In terms of GDP, the South Korean economy is the 4th largest GDP in Asia and the 10th largest globally.
+The South Korean economy is the 4th largest GDP in Asia and the 10th largest globally in terms of GDP.
 It has also been a part of the OECD (Organisation for Economic Cooperation and Development) since 1996.
 Along with Taiwan, Singapore, and Hong Kong, South Korea is part of the Four Asian Tigers.
 These countries maintained high growth rates of more than 7% a year when they underwent rapid industrialization between the early 1960s to 1990s.

 North Korean Economy

 While South Korea’s economy seems to be growing continuously, the North could say the opposite.
 Their economy is centrally-planned, reflecting their ideology of self-reliance called Juche.
 Economic liberalization efforts started taking place after Kim Jong Un came to power in 2012.

 The Korean currency is called won.
 Specifically, South Korean won for South Korea, and North Korean won for the North.